Ed-Fi-Alliance-OSS/AdminAPI-2.x/docs/migration-guide.md

 To migrate from a previous version (2.2.0) to a new version (2.2.1) you need to replace the old version binaries with the new ones.

+The steps to migrate to the new version are shown for both an installation in a docker container and an installation in IIS.

 ## 1 Building the new version

 ### Step 1.1: Download the latest version